 Maintaining your lifestyle in retirement becomes even scarier when you hear that many Americans who are close to retirement only have about 12% of what they’ll need currently saved up.
 This statistic is based on data from the Federal Reserve, which found that Americans between the ages of 55 and 64 have a median of $120,000 saved for retirement.

 If you think about it and use the 4% withdrawal rate rule of thumb, a $120,000 nest egg will only provide you with $4,800 of retirement income…annually!
-You can start to see after crunching some basic numbers, that many of us are not saving enough for retirement.
+After crunching some basic numbers, you can start to see that many of us are not saving enough for retirement.
 Saving enough now directly impacts what kind of lifestyle you will have during retirement in your Golden Years.

 But remember, retirement is not a one size fits all experience.
 Proper retirement planning depends on each person’s unique circumstances.
 Personal circumstances often may require that you save more or even less.
 Retirement is not a one size fits all experience.
 Proper retirement planning depends on each person’s unique circumstances.
 That’s why talking to a professional like the ones at USAA to get advice is so important.